RachWalm/high-score/README.md

     return ordered
 ```

 I wanted the data as a dictionary so converted to a dictionary and removed the extra punctuation.
+NOTE : python dictionaries before version 3.7 are not ordered so this will break if a lower version of python is used.

 ```py
 def to_dict(lsts):